 Other aspects of the teaching requirement at The Doon School

 As the school has always believed in a holistic education for each boy, the teachers are also expected to take the opportunity to get involved in their area of interests or expertise.
 A teacher at Doon is expected to do the following:

 • Every teacher is attached to a House and is assigned a group of boys in the same age group.
 The teacher is a guide academically and pastorally to the boys.

 • Attend tutor meetings called by the Housemaster.

 • Hold tutorial meetings.

 • Counsel boys on a one-to-one basis and as a group.

-• Take their tutees on a 5 day trek twice a year
+• Take his tutees on a 5 day trek twice a term.

 • Do one day and one night out excursion with the tutees once a term.